Deutsche Eishockey Liga

-The DEL Playoffs determine the season champions in a similar format to the NHL.
+The DEL Playoffs decide the season champions using a format akin to that of the NHL.
 Each team plays 52 regular-season games to determine the regular-season champions before the top 10 teams are seeded and qualify for the playoffs.
 The top 6 teams receive a bye to the quarter-finals while the teams ranked 7–10 compete in the pre-playoff (wildcard) round.
 The seedings are re-calculated after each round in a straight knockout system.
-The DEL Finals, held in late April or early May, is a best-of-seven games format, similarly to the NHL where the top seed remaining holds home-field advantage in a Game 7 scenario.
+The DEL Finals, held in late April or early May, is a best-of-7 games format, similar to the NHL where the top seed remaining holds home-ice advantage in a Game 7 scenario.

 For the 2021–22 season and 2020–21 season, a shortened version of the DEL playoffs was used in light of the COVID-19 pandemic.
 Eisbären Berlin won the 2022 Finals against EHC Red Bull München 3-1 in a best-of-5 format.
 Berlin also won the title in 2021, defeating Wolfsburg 2-1 in a best-of-3 series following a North/South regional league split during the 2020/21 season due to the pandemic.

 The Eisbären Berlin and Adler Mannheim are the most successful DEL clubs and have won the last three editions between them (Mannheim 2019, Berlin 2021 & 2022).
 Mannheim have enjoyed a lot of success in recent years (2015 and 2019 Champions, 2021 Regular Season Champions) although EHC Red Bull München won three consecutive titles between 2016 and 2018 and also made the 2019 final, losing to Mannheim in five games.
 München were also top of the 2020 standings before the season was curtailed.
 ERC Ingolstadt (2014 Champions as the 9th seed) and Grizzlys Wolfsburg (2021 runners-up) have also enjoyed deep playoff runs in the last decade.